Evolution of Quasi-Periodic Eruptions in the post-TDE Accretion Disk Perturbed by an Orbiting Star: Results

 The precession in the system has an impact on the luminosity as well.
 This changes the position of the impact with the disk and the relative velocity of EMRI.
 The farthest and closest places of the impact from the SMBH are the apo-, $R_\text{a} = a(1+e)$, and pericenter, with their ratio being $(1+e)/(1-e)$.
 As $L_\text{char} \sim 1/a$, the luminosity ratio of the impact places at $R_\text{p}$ and $R_a$ are $\approx 1$ for quasi-circular orbits, but moderately elliptical orbits affected by precessions could cause variability of burst amplitudes by larger factors.

-For a more detailed discussion about the EMRI inclination towards the disk, visit the Section 2 of \citet{suzuguchi2025}.
-In this work, the evolution of the QPE duration, luminosity, and temperature is shown for a disk created after a TDE and for a large parameter space of $\theta$.
+For a more detailed discussion about the EMRI inclination towards the disk, we refer to Section 2 of \citet{suzuguchi2025}.
+In that work, the evolution of the QPE duration, luminosity, and temperature is demonstrated for a disk created after a TDE and for a large parameter space of $\theta$.
 However, their investigations concern only Eddington and super-Eddington disks.